-All experiments in this section show the error between the (stationary) exact solution \boldsymbol{u}, p and ρ and the (time-dependent) numerical approximation \boldsymbol{u}h, p_h and ρ_h at time $t = \frac{4\pi}{2^7} \approx 0.0982$, which equals two complete revolutions of particles on the outer edge $r = R_2$.
+All experiments in this section show the error between the (stationary) exact solution $\boldsymbol{u}$ , p, and $\rho$ and the (time-dependent) numerical approximation $\boldsymbol{u}h$ , $p_h$ , and $\rho_h$ at time $t = \frac{4\pi}{2^7} \approx 0.0982$ , which equals two complete revolutions of particles on the outer edge $r = R_2$ .

-5.2 Results of the time-dependent annulus benchmark
+5.2 Convergence results Results of the time dependent annulus benchmark

 If we use the exact (and unchanging) density when computing the numerical solution of the Stokes equation, one expects convergence to the exact solution with an appropriate power of the mesh size.
-We verify that our solver achieves the expected convergence orders in Fig. 3 for both $Q_2 \times Q_1$ and $Q_3 \times Q_2$ elements.
+We verify that our solver achieves the expected convergence orders in Figure 3 for both $Q_2 \times Q_1$ and $Q_3 \times Q_2$ elements.

-On the other hand, if the density at each time step is interpolated from particles to quadrature points, then the solution will vary from time step to time step due to the fact that particle locations are advected along with the numerical approximation of the velocity field u.
+On the other hand, if the density in each time step is interpolated from particles to quadrature points, then the solution will vary from time step to time step due to the fact that particle locations are advected along with the numerical approximation of the velocity field u.

-Fig. 4 shows convergence results for the $Q_2 \times Q_1$ element (k = 2) for the velocity and pressure.
-As was shown in the instantaneous benchmarks above (Section 4), the orders of convergence of the
+Figure 4 shows convergence results for the $Q_2 \times Q_1$ element (k = 2) for the velocity and pressure.
+As was shown in the instantaneous benchmarks above (Section 4), the orders of

-velocity and pressure error directly depend on the interpolation scheme, which also determines the convergence order for the error in density.
-The rates we observe in the figure exactly correspond to the predictions of (12) and (30) with one exception; for the velocity error with piecewise constant interpolation of the density (top left panel), we would have expected third-order convergence (min {k +1, r + 2} = 3) if the temporal error were negligible, whereas we only observe second order.
+convergence of the velocity and pressure error directly depend on the interpolation scheme, which also determines the convergence order for the error in density.
+The rates we observe in the figure exactly correspond to the predictions of (35) and (12), with one exception: For the velocity error with piecewise constant interpolation of the density (top left panel), we would have expected third order convergence (min $\{k + 1, r + 2\} = 3$ ) if the temporal error were negligible, whereas we only observe second order.
 Furthermore, this result is independent of PPC.
 We are unsure about the reasons for this, but note that it is consistent with observing the same phenomenon for the SolCx benchmark which uses a similar setup (see Section 4.2).

-As expected, for the bilinear interpolation (r = 2), the optimal convergence rate is only recovered if the number of PPC is increased as the mesh is refined and the number of cells increases.
-This observation is consistent with our instantaneous benchmarks above, and the observation in Thielmann et al. (2014) that the convergence rate is suboptimal for constant PPC.
+As expected, for the bilinear interpolation (r = 2), the optimal convergence rate is only recovered if the number of particles per cell is increased as the mesh is refined and the number of cells increases.
+This observation is consistent with our instantaneous benchmarks above, and the observation in [Thielmann et al.(2014)] that the convergence rate is suboptimal for constant PPC.
 All of these results are identical for the RK2 and RK4, advection schemes, which is why we only present the RK2 results.

-Fig. 5 shows the corresponding results for the $Q_3 \times Q_2$ element (k = 3).
+Figure 5 shows the corresponding results for the $Q_3 \times Q_2$ element (k = 3).
 For lack of any new information we omit the arithmetic averaging case (r = 1) and instead compare the RK2 integration scheme to the RK4 integrator.
-We start by pointing out that the integration scheme (RK2 versus RK4), the PPC (16-6400), and the finite element $(Q_2 \times Q_1 \text{ versus } Q_3 \times Q_2)$ do not change the convergence rate of the density: it remains second-order accurate.
-However pressure and velocity show significant differences as predicted by eq.
-(30).
-The only case where we obtain a lower convergence order than predicted by eq.
-(30) is the velocity error when using the RK2 integrator (top left panel), which only reduces with third-order where we would have expected fourth order $(\min\{k+1, r+2\} = 4)$.
-Interestingly, however, the expected order can be recovered by using the RK4 integrator and an increasing number of PPC (top right panel), suggesting that it is the temporal error that we neglected in deriving eq.
-(30) that is responsible for the reduced order.
+We start by pointing out that the integration scheme (RK2 vs. RK4), the PPC (16 to 6400), and the finite element $(Q_2 \times Q_1 \text{ vs. } Q_3 \times Q_2)$ do not change the convergence rate of the density: it remains second-order accurate.
+However pressure and velocity show significant differences as predicted by (35).
+The only case where we obtain a lower convergence order than predicted by (35) is the velocity error when using the RK2 integrator (top left panel), which only reduces with third order where we would have expected fourth order $(\min\{k+1, r+2\} = 4)$ .
+Interestingly, however, the expected order can be recovered by using the RK4 integrator and an increasing number of particles per cell (top right panel), suggesting that it is the temporal error that we neglected in deriving (35) that is responsible for the reduced order.